A beautiful tart with sweet almond filling and fresh slices of apple!

 - Take the pan with dough from the fridge.
 Pour the almond-sugar mixture over the bottom, and use a rubber spatula to gently spread the filling evenly over the bottom.
 Sprinkle the chopped, toasted almonds over the filling.

 - Place the apple slices edge-down around the outside edge of the filling, overlapping each slice by about half.
 Continue to layer and spiral the slices toward the center.
 For the very center, use very thin slices of apple that you can roll to fit into the space.

 - Place the pan in the oven and bake for about 50 minutes, checking occasionally to be sure apples and dough are not over-browning.
-When done, the apples and crust will be lightly browned, and the almond filling will look puffed.
+When done the apples and crust will be lightly browned, and the almond filling will look puffed.
 Place the pan on a cooling rack, and run a thin knife between the pan wall and crust to be sure it isn’t sticking.
 Let it cool for 15 minutes.

 - Release the latch on the spring-form and carefully remove the ring.
 Microwave the apple jelly in a small dish for about 25 seconds until it has melted.
-Use a pastry brush to brush the liquid jelly gently over the top of the apples and crust.
-Allow to cool completely.
-Use a sharp knife to cut the tart into slices.
+Use a pastry brush to spread the melted jelly gently over the top of the apples and crust.
+Allow the tart to cool completely.

 - Use a sharp knife to cut the tart into slices.
 Warm the Sea Salt Caramel Sauce for a few seconds in the microwave until it is fluid.
 Drizzle the sauce over the slices and serve.